jerbaroo/monad-portal/README.md

 server, and a server-side `MonadData` instance to communicate with your DB, then effectively your server is merely acting as a proxy to your DB for your client!

+TODO diagram

 We provide a few helpers so you can avoid boilerplate:
 - a Servant server `Application`.
-Merely supply a `MonadData` instance so the server knows how to communicate with your data source.
+Supply a `MonadData` instance so the server knows how to communicate with your data source.
 - a `MonadData` instance for Reflex clients, which communicates with the endpoints of the Servant server `Application` which we provide.
 - a `MonadData` instance which communicates with a PostgreSQL database, you can plug this into the Servant server `Application` which we provide.

-## Example
+## Getting Started

 See the `examples` folder for working examples.